Dhimitër Shuteriqi

 Dhimitër Shuteriqi (26 July 1915 ‒ 22 July 2003) was an Albanian scholar, literary historian, and writer.
 He participated in the anti-fascist National Liberation Movement.
-After the war he was a member of the People's Assembly and one of the founders and later president of the Albanian League of Writers and Artists.
-In addition to a series of books and novels, he has published numerous volumes of textbooks, especially those of the History of Albanian Literature for high schools.
+After the war, he was a member of the People's Assembly and one of the founders and later president of the Albanian League of Writers and Artists.
+In addition to a series of books and novels, he has published numerous volumes of textbooks, especially those on the history of Albanian literature for high schools.